cgiacomini/vagrant--kubernetes/examples/021-Observability-Prometheus/PrometheusArchicture.md

 Scraped data are stored by prometheus and can be queried via PromQL on the prometheus dashboard.
 Prometheus discovers targets to scrape from service discovery.
 Targets are instrumented applications then can be scraped via an exporter.
-Data can be also used t send alerts to the alert manager which in turn  could use them to produce different forms of notifications.
+Data can be also used to send alerts to the alert manager which in turn  could use them to produce different forms of notifications.

 Prometheus provides four main types of metrics: